murphytalk/weblog/content/ChatOps-with-Hubot.md

 Next: the goal.

-With the logistics being sorted out, here's the deal : next time when a new word finds me, I will paste it to my slack channle where my bot is wating for commands, and I want my bot to figure out the new word's meaning, pronounciation, along with examples, and add them to my private Anki server automatically.
+With the logistics being sorted out, here's the deal : next time when a new word finds me, I will paste it to my slack channel where my bot is waiting for commands, and I want my bot to figure out the new word's meaning, pronunciation, along with examples, and add them to my private Anki server automatically.
 All I need to do later is to sync my Anki app with the server.

 Obviously my bot would need a dictionary, and lucky for him the [Longman dictionary API](http://developer.pearson.com/apis/dictionaries) is free for up to 4,000,000 calls per month (Thank you!
 Pearson Inc !!).